 Go for any other ripe stone fruit – nectarines or plums would be great alternatives.

-I know coriander is a love-or-hate kind of herb!
-Use flat-leaf parsley or finely chopped spring onions in place of the coriander if you like.
+I know cilantro is a love-or-hate kind of herb!
+Use flat-leaf parsley, mint, basil or finely chopped scallions in place of the cilantro if you like.